ooux

 Search at Workday evolved from simply retrieving links to guiding people toward the right action — and helping them complete tasks with confidence.

-Working under pressure strengthened my discipline around clear, evidence-based communication — and lots of metaphors - especially when influencing cross-functional stakeholders.
+Working under pressure strengthened my discipline around clear, evidence-based communication, especially when influencing cross-functional stakeholders.

 What stayed with me most from this experience is: